ImroBr/phamwiki/FMEA.md

 * Subjectivity: Assignment of Severity, Occurence and Detection can be subjective, making it harder to find concensus (similar RPN scores) between (many) analysts, which may lead to inconsistent results
 * FMEA focuses more on individual single-point failures, and is not equipped for subsystem-interactive failures
 * FMEA does not formally encapsulate time-based effects of system components, potentially missing failure modes that are time-dependent
+* The Severity, Occurence and Detection 1 to 10 scale numbers are comprised of ordinal numbers (ordinal measurement); actually rankings representing scenarios, and do not necessarily reflect the evenly spaced numerical 1-10 relation (interval measurement).
+This can cause differing S, O and D numbers, especially when multiplied to get the RPN number, a risk value not proportional to other FMEA failure mode or real-life scenarios.

 _Advantages_
 * One of the most widely used and available hazard analysis methods